tim-smart/effect-io-ai/effect/Schedule-zipLeft.md

 # zipLeft

-The same as `intersect` but ignores the right output.
+The same as {@link intersect} but ignores the right output.

 To import and use `zipLeft` from the "Schedule" module: